 Prefix modifiers are also used to further describe the staging.
 The “c” prefix refers to staging based on clinical examination.
 The “p” prefix refers to staging based on pathological examination after surgical resection.

 The current staging system, including sites and subsites, is summarized in the following tables (detailed descriptions can be found in the updated AJCC manual).
-These are divided into four ...
+These ...